Gold production numbers for 2017 are still being compiled but estimates call for the first annual decline in mine output since 2008.

 Many projects with marginal ore deposits were rendered uneconomic.
-High cost operators went out of business.
+High-cost operators went out of business.
 Exploration budgets got slashed dramatically.
 And all of these factors compound a larger underlying issue.
 It is increasingly difficult to find gold deposits that make sense to mine.
-New discoveries are less than a fifth of what they were in 2006.
+Discoveries are less than a fifth of what they were in 2006.

 Much higher gold prices will drive more exploration and should boost discoveries.
 Some projects which have been mothballed due to higher costs will become feasible once again.
 But the trend seems clear – the drought in discoveries, which began more than a decade ago, looks likely to persist regardless of the gold price.
 And the struggle to find economic deposits will translate to a serious decline in production in the years ahead.

 Some forecasters believe 2016 represented peak gold production.
 To the extent that physical supply is a determinant in the price, gold investors have something to look forward to.
 However, unfortunately, price discovery happens in broken and rigged futures markets.

 When it comes to trading in gold futures, the physical supply and demand for the metal is barely a consideration.